Lonestar: Foundation

 Lonestar began in 1992 as a band named Texassee.
 This portmanteau name was derived from the fact that all five members were natives of Texas, and met in Nashville, Tennessee's Opryland USA theme park.
 The original lineup consisted of lead singer/rhythm guitarist Richie McDonald (Lubbock), lead guitarist Michael Britt (Fort Worth), drummer Randy "Keech" Rainwater (Plano), keyboardist/rhythm guitarist Dean Sams (Garland), and bass guitarist/lead and background vocalist John Rich (Amarillo).
-Before Lonestar's foundation, Rainwater and Britt were members of the group Canyon, which recorded two albums for the independent 16th Avenue Records and charted in the country top 40 with "Hot Nights" in 1989.
+Before Lonestar's foundation, Rainwater and Britt were members of the group Canyon, which recorded two albums for the independent 16th Avenue Records and charted in the country top 40 with "Hot Nights" in 1989, as well as receiving a nomination from the Academy of Country Music Awards for Best New Vocal Duet or Group.
 Soon after foundation, Texassee changed its name to Lonestar.
 The band first played at a concert in Nashville in 1993 and signed to BNA Records in January 1995.